cits5501/cits5501.github.io/assets/lectures/lect02--testing.md

 ### Erroneous state

-By "error" or "erroneous state", the textbook authors mean the situation at runtime, where some fault has become reflected in the system's runtime state.
+In the textbooks I've mentioned, when the authors use the phrase "error" or "erroneous state", they mean the situation at runtime, where some fault has become reflected in the system's runtime state.